Private Depth Work For People in Periods of Transformation

 ABOUT RACHEL

-For almost three decades, I have worked across wellness, health, beauty, ritual practice, and emerging therapeutic fields — designing programs, leading in regulated environments, and supporting people through experiences that do not resolve through insight alone.
+For almost three decades, I have worked across wellness, health, beauty, ritual practice, and depth-oriented care — designing programs, supporting practitioners, and working with people through experiences that cannot be resolved through insight alone.

-My approach draws from somatic and nervous system-based practice, contemplative traditions, expressive and symbolic modalities, and nature-based frameworks.
-I hold a B.A. in Transformative Education and Leadership and an M.A. in Clinical Mental Health Counseling with a focus on trauma-informed and responsive practice.
-I am also completing a Ph.D. in Integral and Transpersonal Psychology, where my research examines psilocybin-assisted work with complex trauma.
+I hold a B.A. in Transformative Education and Leadership and an M.A. in Clinical Mental Health Counseling focused on trauma and human development.
+I am also completing a Ph.D. in Integral and Transpersonal Psychology, where my research explores psychedelic work and complex trauma.

 • Depth Integration is not psychotherapy and it is not conventional coaching.